register-dynamics/register-dynamics.co.uk/about-us.md

   level: 2
   text: This is our story...
 - template: content
-  content: "We created Register Dynamics in 2016, with the dream to build a business
+  content: We created Register Dynamics in 2016, with the dream to build a business
-    we could all be proud of. \n\nWe wanted to create a business where technology could blossom, where we could enjoy the work that we do and where we would also have time for everything else that matters in life too!"
+    we could all be proud of.
+We wanted to create a business where technology could blossom, where we could enjoy the work that we do and where we would also have time for everything else that matters in life too!
 - template: alternating
   sections:
   - template: heading